k-atej/CSCI370Lab4/README.md

 Contributions:

 Kate worked on the mechanics of the carnival game itself, including resetting the balloons and darts, and setting up the booth for the game to be played.

+Joseph worked on getting the Player model and NPC model set up, as well as animations and dialog for the NPC.
+Joseph created the movement system and the camera follow for the player.